 The study protocol, including the final version of the participant information and informed consent form to be used, must be approved by the TMC and a constituted HREC prior to enrolment of any patients into the study.
 The opinion of the HREC should be dated and given in writing.
-It is the responsibility of the Principal Investigator at each site to forward a copy of the approval from the HREC clearly identifying 02.18 MelMarT-II Protocol v3.0 dated 02Jan24 32 the protocol submitted for review and a copy of the approved participant information sheet and consent form to the Trial Coordinating Centre prior to entry of patients.
+It is the responsibility of the Principal Investigator at each site to forward a copy of the approval from the HREC clearly identifying the protocol submitted for review and a copy of the approved participant information sheet and consent form to the Trial Coordinating Centre prior to entry of patients.